An employee of an airline or qualifying company (active or retired), employees spouse, dependent children and parents and in-laws of the employee.

 We have had so many situations where an interliner booked through a retail agency at a low rate AND THEN a lower rate became available through interline.
 You know what?
 A retail agency cannot offer you the interline rate WHEN it becomes available.
 At Dargal we have access to the lowest cruise only rates and the interline rates.
 So what does that mean to you?
 Your Dargal vacation planner has direct access into our suppliers inventory.
 They also have access to all the lowest retail & promotional rates available so you ALWAYS get the best rate available according to your eligibility.
 Your Dargal vacation planner knows the interline market better than anyone else, which means they keep finding the best rate for you again and again.

 No guest under the age of 21 will be booked in a stateroom unless they are with an adult 25 years or older.
 This age will be waived for underage married couples (proof of marriage is required) and minor children sailing with their parents or guardians in adjacent staterooms.

-Call Dargal at 1-800-690-3223 to reach a Travel Agent or Customer Service person to help you find the right cruise for you.
+Call Dargal at 1-800-690-3223 to reach a Vacation Planner or Customer Service person to help you find the right cruise for you.